renderpci/dedalo/docs/publication_api/server_config_api.md

 define('MYSQL_DEDALO_USERNAME_CONN','dedalo_api_demo');
 ```

-> The username used in this config file is used only for the front-end, don't use the priviledged user of the back-end, for the API use a read-only user.
+> The username used in this config file is used only for the front-end, don't use the privileged user of the back-end, for the API use a read-only user.

 ---

 ### Setting MySQL password

-**server_config_api.php**
+./dedalo/publication/server_api/v1/config_api/server_config_api.php

 MYSQL_DEDALO_PASSWORD_CONN `string`